I am an assistant professor of higher education and policy with an affiliation in the Institute of Higher Education at the University of Florida.

-My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to rigorously examine higher education policy questions that are difficult to answer with conventional econometric tools.
+My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to critically examine higher education policy questions that are difficult to answer with conventional econometric tools.

 I am the author and maintainer of a number of software packages, including rscorecard, which can be used to download data from the College Scorecard; crosswalkr, a port of a set of Stata commands that help build primary data sets from smaller files in a reproducible manner; duawranglr, a set of functions to help users create shareable data sets from protected data files according to a data use agreement; and GitRoom Manager, a program that allows instructors to more easily manage a GitHub-based virtual classroom from the command line.
-Other small scripts that I share can be found here.
+Other small scripts that I share can be found on my code page.

 I earned my doctorate in leadership and policy studies from Vanderbilt University in 2017, master’s in the humanities from the University of Chicago in 2008, and bachelor’s in music and English from Vanderbilt in 2006.